Jack Dempsey Cassini

 - Died September 20, 2010 in Mesa, AZ USA

-Jack's younger brother, Eddie Cassini, became a minor league umpire.
-For his part, Jack started his career with the Tiffin Mud Hens of the Ohio State League in 1940, terrorizing opposing pitchers with a .396 average, 118 runs scored and 51 stolen bases.
+Jack started his career with the Tiffin Mud Hens of the Ohio State League in 1940, terrorizing opposing pitchers with a .396 average, 118 runs scored and 51 stolen bases.
 The latter figure was the first of a number stolen base titles for Cassini over the course of his minor league career.
 These included the 1941 Pioneer League, which he led with 43 thefts, the 1947 Texas League (52), the 1948 American Association (33), the 1949-50 Cuban Winter League (12), the 1950 American Association (36), the 1951-52 Cuban Winter League (15) and the 1952 American Association (35).
-He also led the 1947 Texas League in runs with 116.
+He also led the 1947 Texas League in runs scored with 116.

 After his inaugural minor league season, the Cincinnati Reds purchased his contract and assigned him to the Ogden Reds of the Pioneer League.
-However, he then spent the next four seasons in the Army, before returning to baseball with the Syracuse Chiefs of the International League in 1946.
+He spent the next four seasons in the Army, before returning with the Syracuse Chiefs of the International League in 1946.
 After a slow start, he was sent down to the Texas League where he played a lot better.
-He split his time between shortstop, second base and third base during those years, and when he attended the Reds' spring training in 1947, he did not have a regular position.
-He went back to the Tulsa Oilers of the Texas League for another season, and there had a foot race against Joe Tepsic, a tremendous athlete who had run track in college and was reputed to be one of the fastest man in organized baseball.
-Cassini won the race, and after the season was sold to the Indianapolis Indians of the American Association for $ 6,500.
+He split his time between shortstop, second base and third base during those years, and when he attended Reds spring training in 1947, he did not have a regular position.
+He went back to the Tulsa Oilers of the Texas League for another season.
+There, he had a foot race against Joe Tepsic, a tremendous athlete who had run track in college and was reputed to be one of the fastest man in organized baseball.
+Cassini won the race, and after the season was sold to the Indianapolis Indians of the American Association for $6,500.
 He kept piling on the stolen base titles, and after the 1948 season, the Pittsburgh Pirates purchased his contract.